 The next day the rain stopped and the flood waters receded.
 Every year in the Borough the Holy Ghost Society has a parade through the streets of the Borough where Queen Isabella’s scepter and crown are carried.

 There is also a blessing of the fleet and a wreath is thrown upon the water in memory of all the sailors lost at sea.

-This wonderful festival is open to the public and this year will be held on Sunday, July 27th at 10:30 and continues at the town dock with food and live music until 4:00.
 In part 2 of the history of Stonington Borough I’ll cover the emergence of Stonington as a fishing port and transportation center.